dotnet/designs/proposed/simple-csharp-programs.md

 1. Compile and execute in memory
 2. Place artifacts in the temp directory on your machine

 There is precedent for (2) in Golang, which means it's probably a viable option.
 But there is a concern about cleaning the temp folder as well, lest it get too large.
-If everything is compile and ran in memory, this isn't a problem.
+If everything is compile and ran in memory, then this isn't a problem.
+However, given that `#r "nuget"` in F# and .NET Interactive today works by restoring against a project file in the temp folder, the temp folder approach may be the route taken.
+Other build-time artifacts could be placed there too.

 ### Multiple files